Nikon 70-200mm f/2.8G ED VR II AF-S Nikkor Zoom Lens For Nikon Digital SLR Cameras$2,096.95

 - It has excellent optics to deliver sharp results

 - Vibration Reduction lets you keep getting sharp results at slow shutter speeds

 - You can extend the focal range with teleconverters

 - It's fast glass – f/2.8 from 70mm to 200mm

 I started with the first version of this lens, but then bought the current version in 2013.The 70-200mm f/2.8G ED VR II improves the Vibration Reduction system and it corrects a bit of vignetting on full-frame cameras, as happens with the original version.

 The Nikon 70-200mm lens, along with the Nikon 14-24 and the Nikon 24-70, makes up part of the Nikon Triumvirate, or the Holy Trinity According to Nikon – as some people like to call this collection.
 There's a good reason for such hyperbole, though.
 Each of these lenses is awesome in its own right, but they make up a collection of optical super heroes for any Nikon photographer.

 Is it sharp enough?
 You judge for yourself.
-Here’s a shot taken with my Nikon D700 and the 70-200mm lens – cropped at about 100%.
+Here's a shot taken with my Nikon D800 and the 70-200mm lens.

 I was familiar with this feature on another lens – the Nikon 18-200mm lens for DX (crop-sensor) bodies, so I thought I knew what to expect.
 Camera shake is particularly troublesome for long focal lengths like this lens when you're hand-holding for your shot.
 I think the rule of thumb is that you should have a shutter speed at least equal to your focal length to avoid blurriness from hand-holding your camera during a shot.
 So you would expect at least a 1/200th per second shutter speed when using a 200mm focal length.